 The Golden Pass Route can be taken in both directions, but we departed from Montreux, so for convenience, I’ll follow the route West to East.

 This posh little town on the shores of Lake Geneva is easily overlooked because people flock to bigger Geneva.
-But Montreux actually has a lot to offer.
 We spent 3 days in Montreux.
 Mainly to depart on the Golden Pass train but we discovered the town of Montreux has a lot more to offer.
 We walked along the shores of Lake Geneva, visited Chillon Castle and climbed to the top of Rochers de Naya.

 Montreux to Zweisimmen